 5. Custom-Made Entrees

 Whether you’re a carnivore or vegetarian, Satu’li Canteen has you covered – because you can custom-make your own Satu’li Bowl.
-Choose one of a variety of protein options (including fish, tofu, beef and chicken), a salad base (such as quinoa and veggies, grain and rice, potato hash, or romaine), and then a sauce (ranging from comforting to spicy).
+Choose one of a variety of protein options (including fish, tofu, beef and chicken), a salad base (such as quinoa and veggies, grain and rice, potato hash, or romaine), and then a sauce (ranging in flavor and heat).
 It’s a great way to create your own dish and end up with your perfect meal.